 Step 1 - Clean the Roof

 To prevent your new flat roof drain from becoming clogged quickly and to protect yourself as you work, you should always clean off the flat roof.
 Use a shop vacuum to suck up any puddles of pooling water on the flat roof.
-Once the water has been removed use the push broom to clear the roof of debris.
-After you have installed the flat roof drain and it would rain any of the previous debris could block the new drain.
+Once the water has been removed use the push broom to clear the roof of debris so rain doesn’t push roof debris over the drain again.

 Step 2 - Choose the Location